Céline Ferer

-Céline Ferer (born 21 June 1991) is a French rugby union player.
-She plays for the France women's national rugby union team, which she has also captained, and Stade Toulousain.
+Céline Ferer (born 21 June 1991) is a French rugby union coach and former player.
+She played for the France women's national rugby union team, which she has also captained, and Stade Toulousain.

 Career

 Ferer had been Aviron Bayonnais's captain before joining Stade Toulousain in 2019.
 After 9 years with Bayonne, she initially turned down the advances from Toulouse but didn’t feel she could turn them down a second time with new opportunities on offer.

 She was named in France's team for the delayed 2021 Rugby World Cup in New Zealand.
 She was named as captain for the French side for their opening match against South Africa in the World Cup.